Linear regulator: Overview

 All linear regulators require an input voltage at least some minimum amount higher than the desired output voltage.
 That minimum amount is called the dropout voltage.
 For example, a common regulator such as the 7805 has an output voltage of 5 V, but can only maintain this if the input voltage remains above about 7 V, before the output voltage begins sagging below the rated output.
 Its dropout voltage is therefore 7 V − 5 V = 2 V. When the supply voltage is less than about 2 V above the desired output voltage, as is the case in low-voltage microprocessor power supplies, so-called low dropout regulators (LDOs) must be used.

-When the output regulated voltage must be higher than the available input voltage, no linear regulator will work (not even a Low dropout regulator).
+When the output regulated voltage must be higher than the available input voltage, no linear regulator will work (not even a low dropout regulator).
 In this situation, a boost converter or a charge pump must be used.
 Most linear regulators will continue to provide some output voltage approximately the dropout voltage below the input voltage for inputs below the nominal output voltage until the input voltage drops significantly.

 Linear regulators exist in two basic forms: shunt regulators and series regulators.
 Most linear regulators have a maximum rated output current.
 This is generally limited by either power dissipation capability, or by the current carrying capability of the output transistor.

 Shunt regulators

 The shunt regulator works by providing a path from the supply voltage to ground through a variable resistance (the main transistor is in the "bottom half" of the voltage divider).
 The current through the shunt regulator is diverted away from the load and flows directly to ground, making this form usually less efficient than the series regulator.
 It is, however, simpler, sometimes consisting of just a voltage-reference diode, and is used in very low-powered circuits where the wasted current is too small to be of concern.
 This form is very common for voltage reference circuits.
 A shunt regulator can usually only sink (absorb) current.

+For example, the following circuit is a simple shunt voltage regulator that operates through the Zener effect: